-The UK ceased to be a member of the EU on 31 January 2020, and following the expiry of a transition period on December 31, 2020, the UK is no longer subject to EU law.
-The relationship between the UK and the EU is now governed by the terms and conditions of a Trade and Cooperation Agreement.
-It is possible that the UK's domestic prudential regime may begin to diverge from the Solvency II Directive over time.
-The UK is currently undertaking a review of the Solvency II Directive and of the regulatory regime that is applicable to UK authorized insurers and reinsurers.
-The Undertaking expects to maintain its existing operating model, including as an inbound EEA-insurer, under the UK's Temporary Permissions Regime, which is due to last until at least 31 December 2023 and will permit the Undertaking to carry on its insurance business in the UK during that period.
+The UK ceased to be a member of the EU on 31 January 2020, and is no longer subject to EU law.
+While discussions continue between the UK and EU on a Memorandum of Understanding (MOU) for financial services, there is no clear timeline.
+In the meantime, the UK government has begun the process of reviewing its regulatory framework.
+It is likely that the UK's domestic prudential regime may begin to diverge from the Solvency II Directive, but it is still unclear if it will do so in a way that would prevent a future MOU or have a material impact on the supervision of insurers.
+The Undertaking expects to maintain its existing operating model, including as an inbound EEA-insurer, under the UK's Temporary Permissions Regime (TPR), which is due to last until at least the 31 December 2023 and will so permit the Undertaking to carry on its insurance business in the UK during this period.